dsc-metu/Motivational-App/README.md

   - App Bar
   - Center
   - Image
+  - Asset Image

-  - And how to add app icons.
+  And how to add app icons.

 ## Resource for the App Icon